viamatt/Meshcore-Repeater-MQTT-Gateway/README.md

 - Check username/password if required
 - Ensure broker allows connections from your network
 - Check firewall rules

+### TLS Connection Issues
+- Ensure device shows time set via NTP before TLS connection
+- Confirm broker hostname (not IP) to satisfy certificate SNI/hostname checks
+- For `mosquitto_sub` tests, prefer `--cafile <issuer-ca.pem>` over `--insecure`
+- If using Cloudflare or a proxy, disable proxy so the origin certificate is presented
+- Verify device date/time; reboot if NTP servers were unreachable

 ### No LoRa Packets Received
 - Verify LoRa frequency matches your region and other nodes